Account Blocking Overview

 D) Disciplinary Proceeding

-- Defect notification to contractor/ customer;
+- ESA issues a defect notification to contractor/ customer.

 - Blocking of account.